If you have any other questions please view the contact us tab.

 - Any major recent or pending changes in the program?

 The Program Director and the Chairman of the Department of Radiology are new as of July 1, 2014.
 These were both planned transitions, and were not made in haste.
-Both the new Program Director and the Chairman of the Department of Radiology have been at Penn State Hershey for years.
+Both the new Program Director and the Chairman of the Department of Radiology have been at Penn State Health for years.

 - What does the selection committee look for in a resident?